 I love the detailed magnetic cap(CD logo is found inside and outside of the cap) that every time you place it back on the sprayer satisfactorily clicks, as the magnets press it down to the sprayer nozzle.

-The lighter green liquid colour is a throwback to the vintage Eau Sauvage from 1966, yet it retains the green colour tincture from the previous Parfum.
+The lighter green liquid color is a throwback to the vintage Eau Sauvage from 1966, yet it retains the green color tincture from the previous Parfum.